lzap/Piano162Logic/README.md

 # Piano in 162 for Logic Sampler

-This repository contains Logic Sampler (also known as EXS24) instrument patch for the excellent [Piano in 162](https://ivyaudio.com/Piano-in-162) sample library.
+This repository contains Logic Sampler (also known as EXS24) instrument patch for the excellent [Piano in 162](https://ivyaudio.com/Piano-in-162) sample library (14 GB).
 There are also several channel strip patches available with smart controls for microphone mix and quick access to key effects like compressor or key response.

 ![Smart Controls](/Screenshots/Smart%20Controls.png)